Projects |

 - Visual overlays show reachable space and predicted joint poses so users can plan motions before committing.

-When COVID-19 closed the lab, I pivoted to a data-replay pipeline.
-The interpreter ingests timestamped joint angles from spreadsheets and generates Unity animation clips that reproduce captured robot motion.
+When COVID-19 closed the lab, I built a replay pipeline instead.
+It read timestamped joint angles from more than 15 experiment datasets and generated Unity animation clips of the recorded motion.